 special instructions

-Special precautions for disposal of unused medicinal products
+Special precautions when disposing of unused drugs

 Not applicable.